Do you accept cash?

 The New Zealand ski season runs from early June to October.
 Opening and closing dates vary depending on snow conditions.

-Night Ski on Wednesday & Friday nights from 1 July - 28 August
+Night Ski on Wednesday & Friday nights from 21 June - 1 September and the three school holiday Saturdays in July.

 What time does the mountain open?